Credulity, Superstition, and Fanaticism: Superstition

 The print includes visual references to more than a dozen reputed instances of witchcraft or possession in England.
 The three figures decorating the pulpit each hold a candle, and allude to the ghost seen by Sir George Villiers (whose name appears in a book held by the figure on the right), the ghost of the stabbed Julius Caesar appearing before Brutus, and the ghost of Mrs Veale (immortalised by Daniel Defoe in A True Relation of the Apparition of One Mrs. Veal the Next Day after her Death to One Mrs. Bargrave at Canterbury 8 September 1705).

 In a box pew at the foot of the pulpit, another clergyman pushes an icon of the Cock Lane ghost down the shirt of a young lady in the throes of religious ecstasy (in Enthusiasm Delineated, this was an aristocratic rake fondling the breast of a woman); to the left of this couple a devil whispers into the ear of a sleeping man.
-The "Poors Box" has grown cobwebs, showing Hogarth's view that the Methodists were disregarding good works by emphasising faith so strongly.
+The "Poors Box" is a mousetrap alluding to the accusation that Whitefield collected large sums of money during the collections following his sermons in order to appropriate them for himself.
 To the right, standing on copies of Wesley's Sermons, and Glanvill's Book of Witches, a religious thermometer measures the emotional states of a brain (borrowed from one of Christopher Wren's anatomical illustrations) from a central reading of lukewarm, either upwards through love heat, to lust, ecstasy, madness and raving, or downwards through low spirits to sorrow, agony, settled grief to despair, then madness and suicide.
 On top of the thermometer is an image of the Cock Lane ghost, and the Drummer of Tedworth.

 The congregation are in various states of ecstasy, grief and horror.
 Another minister (most likely a representation of the squint-eyed George Whitefield) sings with a pained expression a Methodist hymn, accompanied by weeping cherubs.
-A shoeblack vomits nails and pins – possible a reference to the boy of Bilson, who ate metal items.
-Next to him a woman lies on the floor with rabbits running from under her skirt – this must be Mary Toft, a woman from Godalming, who in 1726 was supposed to have given birth to a litter of rabbits.
+A shoeblack vomits nails and pins – according to John Ireland possibly a reference to the boy of Bilson, who ate metal items and spat them out to be considered bewitched.
+However, the figure looks more like an adult woman.
+Next to this figure a woman lies on the floor with rabbits running from under her skirt – this must be Mary Toft, a woman from Godalming, who in 1726 was supposed to have given birth to a litter of rabbits.
 A Jew with a knife sacrifices an insect on the altar.
 A turbaned Turk looks in at the window, quietly smoking a pipe, and thanks the prophet that he is a Muslim.
 He represents the "rational, enlightened part of mankind looking down on Christian fanatics with surprise and disgust."

 Above the congregation is suspended a "A New and Correct Globe of Hell by Romaine" (possibly referring to William Romaine), with parts labelled "Molten Lead Lake", "Pitch & Tar Rivers", "Horrid Zone", "The Brimstone Ocean", and "Eternal Damnation Gulf".
 One man below the globe is terrified when a preacher next to him (possibly John Wesley) points it out to him.